 Utilizing a skill Analysis

 I shared about utilizing test analysis and reflection in this post.
 But, before we correct our tests, I have students complete a test analysis.
-(The test analysis that is pictured was for a STAAR benchmark, so it is about 4 times longer than a typically unit test).

 I categorize each test question into the skill that it covers, and students color in the test question box based on whether they got it correct or incorrect.
 It provides a visual for students and the teacher to see which skill they need to work on.
 Students save the skills in which they did the best for independent practice.

 For the group work portion of class, they can utilize a partner or a student teacher for help on the skills that they missed a significant amount of problems.
-A rock star teacher at my school has students complete stations where students go see each student teacher (who has become an expert in one skill) to correct their test.

 Additionally, I think that it is important for students to set goals and analyze why they missed problems on a test.
+The test corrections printable has been updated to include a few reflection questions.

 - Did they make calculation errors?